-YTD 2014 - First, second and third quarter fatalities were derived from TMS.
-Due to a backlog of crash reports into STARS, the serious, minor injury and work zone crash measures will only illustrate data derived from TMS for first and second quarters.
-Third quarter TMS data is incomplete.
+2014 - Due to a backlog of crash reports into STARS, the serious, minor injury and work zone crash measures will only illustrate data derived from TMS.
+First quarter 2015 data is unavailable through the MSHP radio reports.

-YTD 2014 - Due to a backlog of crash reports into STARS, the serious, minor injury and work zone crash measures for the first and second quarter of 2014 will only illustrate data derived from TMS.
-Third quarter 2014 data is unavailable through the MSHP radio reports.
+2014 - Due to a backlog of crash reports into STARS, the serious, minor injury and work zone crash measures will only illustrate data derived from TMS.
+First quarter 2015 data is unavailable through the MSHP radio reports.

-Bill Whitfield, Highway Safety Program Administrator
+Bill Whitfield, Highway Safety Director